mariannesto/DAVE3625oblig2/README.md

 Algorithm type: regression

+Må skrives inn i README:
-"- Explore and research which algorithm would work best for this use case (regression or classification)
+- Explore and research which algorithm would work best for this use case (regression or classification)
-- Document your findings in a file (3-5 lines) on why you chose this algorithm."
+- Document your findings in a file (3-5 lines) on why you chose this algorithm.